 Health educators teach people about behaviors that promote wellness.
-They develop and implement strategies to improve the health of individuals and communities.
+Community health workers collect data and discuss health concerns with members of specific populations or communities.

 Health educators typically do the following:

 - Assess the health needs of the people and communities they serve

 - Develop programs, materials, and events to teach people about health topics